wp-plugins/advanced-ads/readme.txt

 * switch ad sizes
 * switch between normal and responsive
+* automatic limit 3 AdSense ads according to AdSense terms of service (can be disabled)
 * (more coming soon)

 = based on WordPress standards =